-Wisdom teeth are the last teeth to erupt within the mouth, usually between the ages of seventeen and twenty-four.
+Wisdom teeth are the last teeth to erupt in the mouth, usually between the ages of 17 and 24.
 Unfortunately, most people do not have adequate space in their jaws for wisdom teeth to emerge fully and become fully functional.
 When these teeth attempt to emerge, they may only be able to partially break through the gums, causing pain and misalignment to the rest of the smile.
-For these patients, the team at Truxel Dental, may recommend wisdom tooth removal to reposition the teeth and restore oral health.
+For these patients, our team at Truxel Dental may recommend wisdom teeth removal to restore oral health.

 After administering local anesthesia, the teeth are removed one at a time.
-Once the procedure is complete, gauze is placed over the extraction site to reduce bleeding and protect the area until healing occurs.
-Patients may experience swelling, pain, and discomfort after the procedure, though this will subside after a few days of rest and recovery.
+Once the procedure is completed, gauze is placed over the extraction site to reduce bleeding and protect the area.
+Until the site heals, patients may experience slight swelling and discomfort.
+However, they will subside after a few days of rest and recovery.
 During this time, patients should avoid drinking from a straw or rinsing their mouth vigorously, as this can dislodge the clot that has formed in the socket and prevent proper healing.
 If necessary, food and water are permitted within a few hours of the procedure.

 Another reason for removing your wisdom teeth is if they become impacted or cause pain.
-If they are partially erupted and causing discomfort or soreness, it is best to have them extracted to prevent the worsening of symptoms.
+If they only erupt partially and are causing discomfort or soreness, it is best to have them extracted to prevent the worsening of symptoms.
 Impacted teeth are commonly caused by a lack of space in the jaw.
-Removing them can help alleviate these painful symptoms and allow the patient to function normally without issues.
+Removing them can help alleviate painful symptoms and allow the patient to function normally without issues.

-If your wisdom tooth has erupted but is causing you pain or discomfort, it’s best to have it removed before the problem gets worse.
-Get in touch with Truxel Dental at 3880 Truxel Rd Suite #600, Sacramento, CA 95834 or call (916) 333-2700 to schedule an appointment.
+If your wisdom teeth have erupted but are causing you pain or discomfort, it’s best to have them removed before the problem gets worse.
+Contact our dental team at Truxel Dental by calling (916) 333-2700 or visiting us at 3880 Truxel Rd Suite #600, Sacramento, CA 95834 to schedule an appointment.